Surafels/Portfolio_mobile/README.md

 If you like this project please put star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank my partners.
+I would like to thank my partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>